Cincinnati, Bluffton and Chicago Railroad: Decline

 In 1910, the receiver defaulted on promissory notes that he had issued and, as a result, the company was foreclosed and the railroad ordered to be sold at auction at a minimum price of $800 000.
 After no bids at this price were received, in 1912 a new company entitled the Huntington, Richmond and Hamilton Railway was formed to take over the line, but this did not proceed.
 This was an electric Interurban proposal, which would have completed the unfinished line to Union City and extended on new track to Richmond.

 The CB&C's financial condition worsened significantly with a pair of accidents in 1913.
 On May 22, 1913, a freight train fully loaded with masonry stone was passing over one of the small railroad's key assets, a trestle bridge over the Wabash River at Bluffton, when the overburdened span collapsed.
 The mishap threw the steam locomotive into the river, killing the engine driver.

 Later that year on December 13, a crew had braked one of the railroad's remaining steam locomotives for the night at the short line's northern terminus, Huntington.
 The track apparently sloped and the locomotive slipped its brake and ran away after working hours.
 Overshooting the CB&C's trackage stub, the power unit crossed a downtown street and buried itself in the plate-glass front window of a small downtown grocery store.
 There were no known casualties.
 A photograph of the incident survives.

 As these incidents were taking place, the railroad significantly cut back its use of steam power on its passenger services, replacing loco-hauled trains with gasoline-powered railcars after 1912.
 In 1915, it possessed four of these.

-In 1914, the company was sold for $350,000 to a syndicate of creditors, the receiver continuing operations until the cash was forthcoming from them.
+In 1914, the company was sold for $350,000 to a syndicate of creditors, the receiver continuing operations until no more cash was forthcoming from them.
 In the event, the railroad was finally abandoned in 1917 and its rails torn up.